robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check the Remaining GuardDuty Findings

-Now that you have verified that your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.
+Now that you have verified that the brute force attack was successful and your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.

 > Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?